cloudevents/spec/protobuf-format.md

 ## 5. Examples

-The following code-snippets shows how proto representations might be constucted asuming the availability of some convenience methods ...
+The following code-snippets show how proto representations might be constucted assuming the availability of some convenience methods.

 ### 5.1 Plain Text event data